Masayuki Kojima: Life and career

-Kojima first got his start in the animation business in the 1980s, where he worked primarily project-to-project for a number of different companies, including Knack Productions and Tatsunoko Production.
+In 1982, he made his directorial debut with the tenth episode of Gyakuten!
+Ippatsuman, produced at Tatsunoko Production.
+He went on to direct episodes for various Tatsunoko Production titles as well as series such as Moomin.
 During this time, his involvement was in television products mostly as an episode director.
 After joining Madhouse in the 1990s, he took part in dozens of productions as an animator, as well as helming several TV series, two films, a theatrical short, and a TV special.
 He has since left the studio and joined Kinema Citrus in 2011.